Vegan Italian Stuffed Peppers use a homemade, yet simple, marinara sauce and are stuffed with zucchini, brown rice, walnuts, olives, and broccolini.

 For the Sauce:

 - Start the sauce.
 Heat 2 tablespoons of olive oil in a medium sauce pot.
 Once hot, add the garlic and saute until softened and fragrant.
-Add the canned tomatoes, salt, pepper, chili flake, bay leaf, and oregano.
+Add the canned tomatoes, chili flakes, salt, pepper, bay leaf, and oregano.
 Bring to a simmer and simmer for about 40-45 minutes, until thickened.

-- Once done, discard bay laf and puree about 3/4 of the sauce in a blender until creamy.
+- Once the sauce is done, discard bay leaf and puree about 3/4 of the sauce in a blender until creamy.
 Return to pot and mix with remaining chunky sauce.

 For the Peppers: